Narrative Nonfiction by Victoria Blanco

 Victoria Blanco considers Indigenous identity with tenderness and intelligence, demanding recognition and justice for the Rarámuri people as they resist assimilation and uphold traditional knowledge in the face of broken systems.
 In a narrative of unprecedented access and intimacy, Out of the Sierra offers a groundbreaking testimony to human resilience and the power of community.

 About the Author

 Victoria Blanco’s writing has been published in the New York Times, Catapult, Guernica, and others.
 She holds her MFA in creative writing from the University of Minnesota.
-She is from El Paso, Texas, and now lives in Minneapolis with her husband and three sons.
+She is from El Paso, Texas, and now lives in Minneapolis with her three sons.

 Praise for Out of the Sierra

 An ABA Indies Introduce Title

 “In Out of the Sierra, Victoria Blanco writes with delicacy and clarity about the Rarámuri’s refusal to assimilate even as they struggle with forced relocation, extortion, and poverty.
 It is a story that demands recognition of the climate crisis in progress and the human rights abuses it causes and exacerbates.” —Claire Boyles